 It's hard to resist a good deviled egg.
 Creamy, tangy, eggy bites of deliciousness.
 Deviled eggs and I go way back.
 So much that my mom used to tell me to please leave some for everyone else when she made them.
 Then I got a crazy idea to combine my smoked salmon dip with the deviled egg filing.
-Can’t leave a classic alone, so here’s a new twist: how to make deviled eggs with smoked salmon!
+Can’t leave a classic alone, so here’s a new twist: how to make smoked salmon deviled eggs.

 How Make Deviled Eggs With Smoked Salmon

 To make this creamy, salmon-colored filling, puree the ingredients together in a food processor.
 I started with my traditional deviled egg recipe and added 8 ounces of smoked salmon, smoked spices, a little horseradish for some kick, plus lemon juice.
 Taste the filling and make any adjustments for your taste.
 You’ll want the filling to be fairly stiff if you plan to pipe it, so don’t add too much liquid.